 - Policy A: The County will review land use activities that may affect known archeological sites.
-If it is determined that a land-use activity may affect the integrity of an archaeological site, the County shall consult with local Native American tribes and the State Historic Preservation Office on appropriate measures to preserve or protect the site and its contents. - Policy B: Native American cairns, graves and other significant archaeological resources uncovered during construction or excavation shall be preserved intact until a plan for their excavation or reinternment has been developed by local Native American tribes and the State Historic Preservation Office. - Policy C: Seek to work cooperatively countywide with state agencies, cities, the Clatsop County Historical Society and local historic preservation organizations, and local Native American tribes to recognize and protect cultural and historic sites. - Policy D: Review land use activities that will affect known archaeological sites.
-If it is determined that a land use activity may affect the integrity of an archeological site, the County shall consult with local Native American tribes or other appropriate tribal agencies and the State Historic Preservation Office on appropriate measures to preserve or protect the site and its contents. - Policy E: Clatsop County shall seek to work cooperatively with state agencies to protect culturally significant and historic industries.
+If it is determined that a land-use activity may affect the integrity of an archaeological site, the County shall consult with the Chinook Indian Nation and the State Historic Preservation Office on appropriate measures to preserve or protect the site and its contents. - Policy B: Native American cairns, graves and other significant archaeological resources uncovered during construction or excavation shall be preserved intact until a plan for their excavation or reinternment has been developed by the Chinook Indian Nation and the State Historic Preservation Office. - Policy C: Seek to work cooperatively countywide with state agencies, cities, the Clatsop County Historical Society, the Chinook Nation, the Clatsop Nehalem Confederated tribes to recognize and protect cultural and historic sites. - Policy D: Review land use activities that will affect known archaeological sites.
+If it is determined that a land use activity may affect the integrity of an archeological site, the County shall consult with the Chinook Indian Nation or other appropriate tribal agencies and the State Historic Preservation Office on appropriate measures to preserve or protect the site and its contents.